bhoffman0/CSAwesome2/_sources/Unit1-Using-Objects-and-Methods/topic-1-1-intro-algorithms.rst

 Code can be written in any text editor, including the small text editor built into the Active Code exercises in this e-book.
 However, an **Integrated Development Environment (IDE)** is often used to write programs because it provides tools for a programmer to write, compile, and run code.
 For this course, you can use the e-book Active Code exercises or the Scratch button above as your IDE to run your code.
 Or you can try other IDEs mentioned in the last unit.
 In other IDEs, you must name the file the same name as the class name with ".java" as the extension.
 All code (programs) in Java must be defined inside a class in a source file, and the name of the class must match the file name.

 Computers don't actually speak Java so we have to **compile** (translate) Java source files that we write into class files which is code that a computer can understand and run.
-In this e-book, the Java code is actually being sent to a Java server to compile and run, and the output is sent back to show on the same page.
+A **compiler** checks your code for  errors and translates your code to executable code that can be run.
+Errors detectable by the compiler need to be fixed before the program can be run.
+In this e-book, the Java code is actually being sent to a Java server to compile and run, and the errors and output are sent back to show on the same page.

 Java Keywords
 ----------------